sdclibbery/tradr/README.md

 x Buy then sell etc bot keeps retrying forever if theres insufficient funds x Buy then sell bot failed because the order filled between checking the status and cancelling, so the cancel failed with: x Display and sort by fill date on filled order page
+* !!!
+Auto pkg update not working???
+* !!! avahi not working???
+* Migrate API usage away from api.gdax.com to api.pro.coinbase.com.
+* Strategy: order intention and learning
+ * Can leave notes on orders explaining the reasoning behind them
+ * Product order page candle graphs show all orders overlaid graphically as rectangles
+ * Augment order info on the product pages with tracked info including expected profit
 * Analysis page with hull
  x Rough upper hull
- * Release it...
- * Lower hull
+ x Lower hull
  * Should be open/close not low/high?
-* Migrate API usage away from api.gdax.com to api.pro.coinbase.com.
-* Candle analysis page
- * Draw a convex hull of the highs and lows
-* Candle time labels wrong
- On 12 day view, on 27th may, today was shown as 3/5, and the 24th was shown as 0/5 etc The 23rd was correct.
-The same problem was on all the other views too.
+ * Links from other pages
 * Strategy
  * Can leave dated notes on each product page
  * Set product alerts that show on the home & product page when triggered
    Eg: if ETHEUR falls below 600 then consider selling as 10 week support is broken
  * Product alerts can auto trigger bots to run
+* Candle time labels wrong
+ On 12 day view, on 27th may, today was shown as 3/5, and the 24th was shown as 0/5 etc The 23rd was correct.
+The same problem was on all the other views too.
 * Refactor exchange
  x From startup (not exchange creation), fetch steps x ready() to allow callers to ensure exchange setup is complete